Documentation Index

 Because Markdown accepts HTML, you can also use HTML/CSS/JS.
 However, we can’t

-gaurantee that all valid HTML/CSS/JS will work when rendered in the Dashboard.
+gaurantee that all valid HTML/CSS/JS will work when rendered in the dashboard.

 Proceed with caution.